Concurrent Enrollment (CE)

 - Prerequisites - Colleges may require students to take a placement exam or consider ACT/AP scores to enroll in courses.
 Consult your counselor and the college about testing accommodations and any course prerequisites that may be required.

 - Complete Your College Application - Students must apply to the college they plan to attend.
-For Front Range Community College only, this step must be completed before moving to step 4.
+For Front Range Community College only, this step must be completed BEFORE moving to step 5.
 You will need your "S number" in order to complete the district registration.
-Meet with your counselor to make sure the application is completed correctly.
+Call FRCC for assistance.
+You will only need to apply to the college once; the S number is good for the rest of your schooling.

-- Register with the School District – You must submit a Concurrent Enrollment Program Agreement Form.
-Status of approval will be emailed to you.
-You will need to print out the Agreement & Registration Signature page, complete it, and turn in to your counselor before you can attend class.
+- Complete your District Program Agreement Form– You must submit a Concurrent Enrollment Program Agreement Form.
+The status of approval will be emailed to you.
+You will need to print out all 3 pages of the FINAL Agreement & Registration Signature form (once it shows counselor, principal and district approval), have both a parent and the student sign it, and turn it in at APEX before you can attend class.

 - Register for your Course(s) - Once you have completed this checklist and are approved by your school and district to take a Concurrent Enrollment class, you will need to register at the college of choice for your course(s), pay any fees (if applicable), and purchase your textbooks.